nick-prater/newstead-pre-school/content/prospectus.md

 child has to be absent over a long period of time, talk to [Pat McGowan](/staff/pat_mcgowan.html) who is the pre-school manager.

-For your child to keep her/his place at the setting, you must pay the fees, where these are not covered by any free-entitlement funding you may be entitled to.
+For your child to keep their place at the setting, you must pay the fees, where these are not covered by free-entitlement funding.
 Some 2-year-olds and all 3-4-year-olds are usually entitled to 15 hours of funded pre-school education for each week of term.